JamBrain/JamBrain/src/com/README.md

-Of note, the **Icon** component is special.
+Of note, the **svg-icon** component is special.
 It actually generates SVG.